Close to Nature at Arowhon Pines in Canada’s Algonquin Park

 Recreational area and main dock, Arowhon Pines Resort

-There’s nothing quite as exhilarating as observing a wild animal in its natural habitat – in this case, a young moose in Algonquin Park, Canada’s first provincial park and wildlife sanctuary.
-From only meters away, I saw a large. dark brown form splash into the water joyously — my heart jumped as I realized it was a young moose enjoying his twilight snack.
+There’s nothing quite as exhilarating as observing a wild animal in its natural habitat – in this case, a young moose near Arowhon Pines in Algonquin Park, Canada’s first provincial park and wildlife sanctuary.
+From a safe distance away away in my canoe, a large, dark brown form splashes into the water joyously — a young moose enjoying his twilight snack of lily pads.

 Moose in the lake, Arowhon Pines